School Council and Eco Committee

 Projects

-We have been involved in two U.K based projects this year, ‘Switch Off Fortnight’ and ‘Waste Week.’
+We have been involved in two U.K based projects previously, ‘Switch Off Fortnight’ and ‘Waste Week.’
 Assemblies were held to explain the projects to the rest of the school to inform and involve everyone.
 We showed that school electricity could be saved when we remembered to switch off and our committee monitored food and plastic waste during waste week.